ng-/ng.seed/readme.md

 ## config

-By default, ng.seed loads the bleeding-edge of angular on http port 1337.
+By default, ng.seed loads the bleeding-edge of angular on `http port 1337`.
 Edit your projects package.json if you wish to stay on a particular version (highly recommended for production) or change the default protocol/port.

 ## sharing

-Please publish the ng.seed modules that you wish to share using the “ng.” prefix.
+Please publish the ng.seed modules that you wish to share using the `ng.` prefix.
 Creating an “ng” namespace within npm will prove to be a helpful convention for ng.seed developers

 ## todos
 - Documentation: explain Global ng Var